 From the macros of brain imaging to the insightful micros of presynaptic transporter proteins, from addictions to neurofeedback and transcranial magnetic stimulation – at CBJ we’ll bring insights for your commentary and review.
 Let’s move past gossip and conjecture and talk about what’s happening today in mind science.

 And let’s immediately stop calling people names – then throwing meds at old labels.
 The time has come to dig down into the specifics, the universal reality of this new biomedical complexity.
 Together we must improve the dialogue and bring an end to guesswork, mystery, dreams, and labels based upon simplistic appearances.

 Together we can make a difference.

-We do hope you’ll join us in our frank discussions – as together we will search for more predictable answers.
+We do hope you’ll join us in our frank discussions – as together we will search for more likely answers.
 Your contribution of thinking and experience will prove valuable to others looking for answers.
 CoreBrain Journal connects measurement and treatment tools with the experiences of real people.

-Our Core Mission at CoreBrain Journal is this collective opportunity for all of us to embrace and effectively communicate those fresh data-driven changes – to foster and forward improved, more precise thinking for CBJ listeners and participants everywhere.
+Our Core Mission at CoreBrain Journal is this collective opportunity for all of us to embrace and effectively communicate those current data-driven changes – to foster and forward improved, more precise thinking for CBJ listeners and participants everywhere.

 On a more personal note:

-Today’s interesting mind measurement tools create fresh solutions that simply weren’t available when I started psychiatric training 45 years ago – and were not available for Main Street office applications even five years ago.
+Today’s interesting mind measurement tools create new solutions that simply weren’t available when I started psychiatric training 45 years ago – and were not available for Main Street office applications even five years ago.

 I hate treatment failure, especially with patients on my watch, and I know that my history of missed targets, what has happened to me, can happen to you.
 I especially hate to miss any mark in the context of my lifetime of multiple attempts with the best education available.
 My world-class training in every corner of mind health has too often missed the mark when applied on the street level, in my offices over my lifetime.